sindresorhus/emittery/readme.md

 Listeners are not invoked for events emitted *before* the listener was added.
 Removing a listener will prevent that listener from being invoked, even if events are in the process of being (asynchronously!) emitted.
 This also applies to `.clearListeners()`, which removes all listeners.
 Listeners will be called in the order they were added.
 So-called *any* listeners are called *after* event-specific listeners.

+Asynchronous iterators are fed events *before* listeners are invoked.
+They will not receive events emitted *before* the iterator was created.
+Iterators buffer events.
+Calling `.return()` on the iterator will clear the buffer. `.clearListeners()` causes iterators to complete after their event buffer is exhausted but does *not* clear the buffer.
+Iterators are fed events in the order they were created.
+So called *any* iterators are fed events *after* event-specific iterators.

 Note that when using `.emitSerial()`, a slow listener will delay invocation of subsequent listeners.
 It's possible for newer events to overtake older ones.
+Slow listeners do impact asynchronous iterators.

 ## FAQ